DNA Super Coiling:

 Detection of super Coils:

-Super coiled DNA can be distinguished from the normal DNA using gel electrophoresis.
+Super coiled DNA can be detected by using gel electrophoresis.
 Super coiled DNA moves faster in an agarose gel than the relaxed DNA.
-If a purified plasmid DNA is run on the gel, and if one finds more than two bands, it means the one that moved faster is fully super coiled and the one that moves slower is nicked, so it moves slow.
-By subjecting such super coiled DNA to Topoisomerases, an enzyme that nicks and relaxes the super coiled DNA, one cut per digestion and such digested DNA if ran on an agarose gel, one can observe a number of bands from the bottom.
+If a purified plasmid DNA is run on a gel, and if one finds more than two bands, it means the one that moved faster is super coiled and the one that moves slower is nicked, so it moves slowly.
+By subjecting such super coiled DNA to Topoisomerases, an enzyme that nicks and relaxes the super coiled DNA, one cut per digestion and such digested DNA if it is run on an agarose gel, one can observe a number of bands from the bottom.
 The bottom most is the most super coiled and uncut.
 The band found next to the uncut shows that it is relaxed by one super coil.
 The uppermost band is the one, which is totally relaxed.
 The number of bands found on the gel gives the total number of super coils in a given DNA.

 During replication, transcription, recombination, DNA repair and bending or folding of DNA or during gene expression or compacting of DNA as chromosomes, the normal relaxed DNA of 10.6 bp per turn, dramatically changes its base pairs per turn and the DNA is subjected to torsional stress; to accommodate such strain the DNA has to undergo super coiled states.
 Such topological changes in DNA can described by three parameters, they are

 Linking number (L):

 It is an invariant but an integer value.
 It is the sum of two geometric components, one twist and the other writhe.
 Twist refers to the number of base pairs per one helical turn.